-Daytona Beach, located along the east coast of central Florida, is a great place to live and visit.
-Our city is easily accessible by car, air, rail and even boat.
+Daytona Beach, located along the east coast of central Florida, is a great place to live, work and play.
+The city is south of Jacksonville, east or Orlando and north of Cocoa Beach, and is easily accessible by car, air, rail and even boat.

 Getting Here by Car

-Getting to Daytona Beach is easy, as two of the state's major interstates intersect here - I-95 (north and south) and I-4 (coming in from the west).
-Other major corridors leading into the area include U.S. Highway 1, U.S. Highway 92, and State Road 40, which connects to Interstate 75 and Highway A1A that runs along the beautiful Atlantic coastline.
+Getting to Daytona Beach is easy, as two of the state’s major interstates intersect here - I-95 (north and south) and I-4 (coming in from the west).
+Other major corridors leading into the area include U.S. Highway 1, U.S. Highway 92, and S.R.
+40, which connects to I-75 and S.R.
+A1A (Atlantic Avenue), which runs parallel to the beautiful Atlantic coastline.

 From Tampa / Orlando